Vryburg history

 The extended railway led to a decade of growth for the town and district.
 Max Sonnenberg's autobiography (p.
 29) elucidates the importance for the local economy: "The position of Vryburg at the railway terminus gave it a new importance when, with the opening up of Rhodesia, the railway to Bulawayo was begun.
 Indeed, until the direct lines to the Cape.
 Natal and Lourenco Marques allowed a new rail approach to Johannesburg, Vryburg remained outstanding as an entrepot, and Solomon & Co. continued to flourish."

 Interestingly, Sonnenberg (p.
-26) conveys that by 1890 the European population was a 1,000-strong and that “nearly all the townsmen were English, and Afrikaners were comparatively rare.”
+26) conveys that by 1890 the European population was already a 1,000-strong and that “nearly all the townsmen were English, and Afrikaners were comparatively rare.”
 The extent to which the town was English is reflected by an S Solomon advertisement - mocking Paul Kruger's hat - in 1906, four years after the end of the Second Anglo Boer War.
 According to Sonnenberg, there were 2,000 Africans in Vryburg.
 The balance between English and Afrikaans and Africans and Europeans would change dramatically within a few decades.
 The white minority became even smaller and predominantly Afrikaans speaking.

 This development phase was further boosted by the increasing local linkages with the Cape economy.
 In 1891 the South African Customs Union was extended to include British Bechuanaland, and by 1895 British Bechuanaland was annexed to the Cape Colony.